CASE-Lab-UMD/Capacity-Aware-MoE/README.md

 | OLMoE | Capacity-Aware Token Drop | ~30% speedup | ~0.9% degradation |
 | Mixtral-8x7B-Instruct | Capacity-Aware Expanded Drop | ~1.85x speedup | ~0.2% gain |

+Expanded Drop is often stronger than direct drop because it first uses low-load local experts, then applies local capacity constraints.
+This behavior generally improves utilization and reduces synchronization bottlenecks.

+The methods are validated on both **language** and **multimodal** MoE models.
-For exact experimental setup and numbers, refer to the paper and evaluation scripts in this repo.
+For exact setup and complete numbers, refer to the paper and evaluation scripts in this repo.

 ## ✅ Repro Checklist
 - Environment: Python 3.10, dependency install via `pip install -r requirements.txt`.